 No one is better qualified to instruct about prayer than Jesus.
 It is recorded that Jesus taught the Jews, in Palestine, and the people of Nephi, in the promised land (Americas), how to pray in Matthew 6:5-15 and 3 Nephi 13:5-15.
-He instructed not to bring attention to themselves, when praying in public, to be seen of others.
-Rather, He directed the people to go into their "closets" and pray alone.
-What an individual prayed in private would be rewarded openly.
+He instructed not to bring attention, when praying in public.
+Rather, He directed people to go into their "closets" and pray alone.
+What an individual prays in private will be rewarded openly.
 Jesus desired communication that was uninterrupted and free from distraction.
-A person must identify his or her "closet," wherever that is, and use it as much as possible.
+A person should identify his or her "closet," wherever that is, and use it as much as possible.
 That is where one will have the best communication with God.

 Also, one should never use vain repetitions - repeating the same words over and over again.
-Think about it.
-When talking amongst family or friends, a person doesn't repeat the same words multiple times in the same conversation.
-Why would an individual do it when talking to God?
 Prayer should be meaningful and to the point.